d4n3sh/thedaneshproject/content/posts/2008-08-26-permatang-pauh-by-election-results-soon.md

 The ballot counting has began and as of now DSAI is leading by 14K to 4K.

-Looks like it&#8217;s gonna stay that way.
+Looks like it's gonna stay that way.
 YEY!!

 Keep up2date with the results through: [Politickler][2] || [MalaysianInsider][3] || [MalaysiaKini][4]